Actually, it’s more a case of – is Juliet reading now?

 Tonight it’s the RNA Winter Party, where Wine, Women and Writing will be in full flow.
 Which got me thinking …

 Do you buy it from the supermarket, or at your local specialist (if you have one) at a ‘tasting’ event with a guest speaker?
-Do you prefer something light and refreshing, or are you a [...]
+Do you prefer something light and refreshing, or are [...]

 People of a certain age may remember MP Denis Healey’s comment that being criticised by Geoffrey Howe in the House of Commons was ‘like being savaged by a dead sheep’.